DaveBenham/VenomModules/README.md

 ### General Operation
 There are two identical comparators, each with an input plus controls and CV inputs to define a voltage window based on window center (shift) and window size.
 Each comparator produces gates for when the input voltage is either within the window (=), above the window (>), or below the window (<), as well as their negated values.
 Logic is then applied to the paired =, >, and < gate outputs using AND, OR, and XOR operations.
 The XOR outputs are then used to drive three Flip Flop outputs.

+### Use Cases
+There is a [Joranalogue Compare 2 Practical User Guide](https://cdn.shopify.com/s/files/1/1594/2421/files/Compare_2_Practical_User_Guide_v1.5_300_dpi.pdf?v=1663597287) that shows a number of use cases for the Joranalogue hardware that also apply to Venom Compare 2.
+Of course Venom Compare 2 can do things that the Joranalogue module can't, but the practical guide is a good starting point.

 ### Inputs and Controls